studentNinja/fin-tracker/README.md

    npm install
    ```

-3. Create a `.env` file in the `ft-front` directory and addIncome the following:
+3. Create a `.env` file in the `ft-front` directory and add the following:

    ```env
    REACT_APP_BACK_URL=http://localhost:8080/api